pranavsharma1/Ec2Dashboard/README.md

-## Development server
+## Running the project locally
+Required - NodeJs Installed

+Instructions:
+Download the project zip file and extract

+1.Run `npm install` in the terminal

-Run `ng serve` for a dev server.
+2.Run `npm run ng serve` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding